Kyle Canyon Rd at Stanley B Road (view NW) |

 Overview

-The Stanley B Springs Trail runs about 1.2 miles up an old road on the north side of Kyle Canyon (forested, south-facing slopes) to an area of springs surrounded by ponderosa pine, white fir, mountain mahogany, and limestone cliffs.
+The Stanley B Springs Trail runs about 1.0 miles up a canyon and an old road on the north side of Kyle Canyon (forested, south-facing slopes) to an area of springs surrounded by ponderosa pine, white fir, mountain mahogany, and limestone cliffs.
 The main wet area, the confluence of two smaller canyons, is a good place to relax in the shade and watch birds as they come in for water.
 Just above the confluence in the east fork, a use-trail leads to two mines that provide habitat for forest bats (grates keep humans out), and water trickles from the lower mine.
-Up the west fork, a use-trail continues up the canyon to the official springs and on up into the high country.
+Up the west fork, a use-trail continues up the canyon to the official Stanley B Spring and on up into the high country.

 Link to map. |